Booking Your Flight

 Overview

-• Note: Due to time changes, your flight will likely depart from the USA on Friday, March 14th, 2025.
+Due to time changes, flights will typically depart the U.S. on Friday, March 13

 1. Start Your Search Early

 Flight prices fluctuate, and waiting too long could cost you.
 Start researching 2–4 months before your trip for the best prices.
-If you’re traveling during a busy season (like cherry blossom season in Japan or holidays in the UAE), consider booking even earlier.
+If you’re traveling during a busy season like Spring Break, consider booking even earlier.

 2. Compare Flight Options